ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 # Media Type registrations

-This section describes the information required to register the above media types according to {{MEDIATYPE}}.
+This section describes the information required for IANA to register the above media types per {{MEDIATYPE}}.

 ## The OpenAPI Media Types

-The OpenAPI Specification Media Types convey semantics for OpenAPI Document (OAD) resources as defined in [OAS].
+The OpenAPI Specification Media Types convey semantics for OpenAPI resources as defined in [OAS].

 Those resources can be represented in {{JSON}} or [YAML].